1.0 Recap

 cannot and don't define objects.
 A physical object is something you point to and name.
 Imagine being

 marooned on a lost island with someone who doesn’t understand your language.
-How do you begin to teach
+How do you begin to

-acceleration.
+and acceleration.
 You begin by pointing to a tree and saying tree.
 Then, you point to a rock and say rock.

-Eventually, you can perhaps communicate that you should try to knock a coconut from the tree with the rock
+Eventually, you can perhaps communicate that you should try to knock a coconut from the tree with the

-So please do not judge me too harshly if I now treat you as if you were an alien who just arrived on Earth from
+So please do not judge me too harshly if I now treat you as if you were an alien who just arrived on Earth

-and allow me to prepare my props a little.
+patience and allow me to prepare my props a little.
 I’m a bit nervous.
 But, here it goes.

 I did it!
 Halleluiah!
 I am saved!
 I can’t believe it!
 I was able to show WHAT a point IS!
 Just to think that it took